umdsais/puppet-nagios/README.md

 ### PNP4Nagios

 Some Nagios plugins return performance data as well as a status code.
-Out of the box, Nagios can't do anything with this data, but PNP4Nagios can process this data and automatically draw graphs.
+Out of the box, Nagios can't do anything with this data, but PNP4Nagios can process this data with RRD and automatically draw graphs.

 ## Usage